Pricing Policy: Types, Methods, and Factors Influencing Prices

 Determining the optimal price is not a simple task.
 There are no universal rules for price management.
 Price is a relative parameter that fluctuates based on the product, market, consumer, economic conditions, company/product lifecycle, government regulation, and other factors.

-Factors Influencing Pricing Policy
+Overview of Factors Shaping Pricing Policy

 A company's pricing policy is determined by a combination of external and internal influencing factors, and it must take each into account in equal measure.